Your inbox, on autopilot

 list_aliasesEvery alias with forwarded / blocked counts.

-create_aliasRandom, custom, or tagged alias in one call.
+create_aliasRandom, custom, or tagged alias — pick label, domain, and display name.

 delete_aliasPermanently remove an alias.